kcf-jackson/sketch-doc/pages/tutorials.md

 ---
 layout: page
-title: Tutorials
+title: Documentation/Tutorials
 permalink: /tutorials/
 ---

+# Tutorials

+The tutorials section showcases some use cases and provide a step-by-step breakdown of the development process.
+This is to help you further explore the package, pick up some interactive visualisation techniques and build your own applications.
+You are encouraged to share your work here so that we can learn from each other!

-# Tutorials [Work In Progress] / Gallery
+# Examples [Work In Progress] / Gallery

 The tutorials are work in progress.
 In the meantime, here are some visualisations made in R using our package!